 Edinburgh's Christmas for Kids

 There is always plenty for kids to see and do during Christmastime in Edinburgh.
-You'll find plenty of family friendly rides in Santa Land in East Princes Street Gardens, including the Christmas Tree Maze and Santa Train.
+You'll find plenty of family friendly rides in Santa Land, including the Christmas Tree Maze and Santa Train.

 Father Christmas takes time out of his busy schedule to visit the children of Edinburgh too, and you can find him every year in his grotto.
 Don't visit Santa Land without popping in to tell him your Christmas wish list!
 Read our interview with Santa >